Shepparton: Religion

 The most common responses for religion were No Religion 33.4%, Catholic 22.3% and Anglican 8.3%.
 Christianity was the largest religious group reported overall (48.5%) (this figure excludes not stated responses).

-The neighboring town of Orrvale contained a small Jewish community from 1913, which disbanded in 1966.
+The neighbouring town of Orrvale contained a small Jewish community from 1913, which disbanded in 1966.
 In 2015, the City of Shepparton commemorated the site of the Jewish community's synagogue with a monument.

 Shepparton is home to a multicultural Muslim community numbering some 3,500 (5.5%).
 There are 4 mosques in the city (Shia: Afghan, Iraqi; Sunni: Turkish, Albanian).
 The Shepparton Albanian Mosque is the first and oldest mosque in Victoria, built (late 1950s) by Albanian Australians whose local presence dates back to the interwar period.